csugreenhouse/Server/README.md

 		- qr code information
 		- april tag information
 ### debug
-		Responsible for draw picture, which is used for a nice debug screen to see information like april tag location or mask of teh plant
+		Responsible for draw picture, which is used for a nice debug screen to see information like april tag location or mask of the plant
 ## database_interface
 		Will be how the user interacts with the database.
 Only used for simple queries for now